indivisualvj/indivisual/README.md

 - Play around
 - Try to learn something in this Quick and Dirty Video Tutorial [![](http://img.youtube.com/vi/aPwviMbDYH8/0.jpg)](http://www.youtube.com/watch?v=aPwviMbDYH8 "")

+## For Developers
+There is no clean code in there.
+There also is no explicit design pattern except a plugin concept designed by myself.

+However i tried to cleanup and remove the messiest parts of it since i retired from my part time job as a VJ performing video life acts in some well known clubs in Munich.
+I also retired from being a professional developer due to my inability to use popular programming techniques and design patterns.

+Therefore things do not work together perfectly sometimes.

+But still it's pretty much fun to play with!

 ### Deprecated Powerful Features on Insecure (non SSL) Origins
 When not running on localhost, it is not possible to use microphone or audio input without SSL.